fb0801/dagile/README.md

 <h3>Updates</h3>
 <ul>
 <li>Can send emails via Gmail with a csv file, can send emails via outlook but still under testing to use csv file</li>
-</li>can now click on the button or press enter on your keyboard to apply filter with DagileFF</li>
+<li>can now click on the button or press enter on your keyboard to apply filter with DagileFF</li>
+<li> can use SMEVSL program to webscape company house, format of results still under development and testing</li>
 </ul>

 <h3>Resources used:</h3>